sygnaltech/webflow-util/docs/webflow-html/sort/index.md

 - `string` for values that should be sorted as strings
 - `number` for values that should be sorted as numbers
 - `date` for values that should be sorted as dates
+- `semver` for values that should be sorted as [semantic versions](https://semver.org/) **

 Defaults to `string` when unspecified or unrecognized.

+** Note that semver sorting is a numeric-only implementation of the sort rules.
+It is not designed to handle alphanumerics in pre-release identifiers.

 ### Creating your Sort Key